PeterVielehr/Personal-Page/content/home/about.md

 # Biography

 I am a Ph.D. candidate in sociology at Vanderbilt University.
-My research focuses on social inequality and health in intimate relationships.
-I primarily do quantitative work on social stratification, social networks, race, gender, sexuality, and the life course.
-Additionally, I have been working on participatory action research addressing racial disparities in policing.
-Outside of sociology, I have a passion for social justice, active community participation, fermentation, and local vegan foods.

-I am interested in working with community groups and scholars to use data to for social change.
+My dissertaion research focuses on the mental and physical health impacts of proactive policing in Nashville.
+More broadly, I am interested in how structures of social control (i.e. police, prisons, probation, parole) contribute to inequality accross the life course.
+I use quantitative and computational methodologies to investigate complex social issues.